daemonraco/toobasic/docs/troubleshooting.md

 # TooBasic: Troubleshooting
 ## What is this page?
-This page won't be the _hitchhiker's guide to the galaxy_ for __TooBasic__, but _don't panic_.
+This page won't be the _hitchhiker's guide to the galaxy_ for __TooBasic__, but _don't panic_, this won't be [vogon poetry](http://i.imgur.com/MDIPz9j.jpg).
 Here we are going to talk about some usual problem found when installing __TooBasic__ in your server.

 ## Have you installed _Smarty_?
 If you used a `git clone` instead of downloading the recommended release package, you'll end up with an almost empty folder at __ROOTDIR/libraries__.
-This means your site will start throwing error everywhere because it's looking for Smarty.
+This means your site will start throwing errors everywhere because it's looking for Smarty.

 What to do?
 Well there's the easy way and the hard way.
 The easy way is to run (we're supposing you used `git clone`):